Robbins Geller and Co-Counsel Achieve $504 Million “Extraordinary” Settlement in ISDAfix Benchmark Litigation

 In approving the settlements, Judge Furman lauded the attorneys for doing “an extraordinary job here. . . .
 [I]t is fair to say [this was] probably the most complicated case I have had since I have been on the bench. . . .
 I cannot really imagine how complicated it would have been if I didn’t have counsel who had done as admirable [a] job in briefing it and arguing as you have done.
 You have in my view done an extraordinary service to the class. . . .
 I think you have done an extraordinary job and deserve thanks and commendation for that.”

 “Once again, our Firm has shown the ability to stand up, fight and succeed on behalf of our clients against Wall Street banks whose anticompetitive business practices here took money from investors for years,” said Robbins Geller partner, David W. Mitchell, the Firm’s lead attorney on the case.

-Along with Mitchell and co-counsel, the Robbins Geller attorneys who helped secure this excellent result on behalf of the class are Patrick J. Coughlin, Brian O. O’Mara, Steven M. Jodlowski and Lonnie A. Browne.
+Along with Mitchell and co-counsel, Robbins Geller attorney Lonnie A. Browne helped secure this excellent result on behalf of the class.

 Alaska Electrical Pension Fund v.
 Bank of America Corp., No. 1:14-cv-07126-JMF-OTW (S.D.N.Y.).

 Read More Firm News

 - November 16, 2023

 - Bloomberg Highlights Robbins Geller’s $192.5 Million Class Settlement with Walgreens in Rite Aid Buyout SuitOctober 24, 2023